 - Died July 28, 1940 in Cincinnati, OH USA

-In early 1889, the team in his hometown, the 1889 Louisville Colonels, purchased him and he began a three-year stint with them.
-He went 10-29 the first year, but improved the second year to 25-14 as his ERA was second in the league.
+In early 1889, the team in his hometown, the Louisville Colonels, purchased him and he began a three-year stint with them.
+He went 10-29 the first year, but improved in 1890 to 25-14 as his ERA was second in the league.
 The following year, 1891, was less impressive as he went 13-13 and then jumped to the Western Association where he also pitched some in 1892.

 In both 1888 and 1889 he had also played some outfield.
 He pitched 7 games in 1888 while appearing 10 times in the outfield, while in 1889 he pitched 45 games while appearing 22 times in the outfield and a few times in the infield.
 Ehret did hit .252 in 1889 on a team which hit .252 overall, but mostly he was not a great hitter with a lifetime batting average of .217.

-After the 1894 season he was traded to the 1895 St. Louis Browns of the National League.
-He went only 6-19 there (the team went 39-92), and was then traded to the 1896 Cincinnati Reds, for whom he went 18-14.
-The following year was less impressive for the Reds at 8-10.
+After the 1894 season he was traded to the St. Louis Browns, also of the National League.
+He went only 6-19 there in 1895 (the team went 39-92), and was then traded to the Cincinnati Reds, for whom he went 18-14 in 1896.
+The following year, 1897, was less impressive for the Reds at 8-10.
 He then finished out his major league career going 3-7 for Louisville in 1898.